Decidish/decidish/documents/backend/core/ssl_configuration_guide.md

 ### 3. Production / Docker Setup (The "Override" Path)

 NEVER build your production Docker image with the test certificates inside.
-Instead, use the environment variables to point
+Instead, use the environment variables to point to your production certificates.

-# NEVER PUSH THE CERTIFICATE OR API KEY!!!!!
+**Important Security Note:** Never commit certificates or API keys to version control.
+Use environment variables to inject them at runtime.